maxviazov/Spring-Frameworks-/Code-Style.md

 A field of a class should *always* be referenced using `this`.
 A method of class, however, should never be referenced using `this`.

+### Local variable type inference

+The use of `var` for variable declarations (_local variable type inference_) is not permitted.
+Instead, declare variables using the concrete type or interface (where applicable).

 ## Javadoc

 ### Javadoc formatting